 Nearby Traverse City is officially known as the “Cherry Capital of the World” and hosts a famous cherry festival every year in July.
 But the Leelanau Peninsula is home to a lot of the region's cherry orchards.

 In the spring, you're likely to see lots and lots of cherry blossoms in this part of Michigan (one site I read said there are over 1 million cherry trees in Leelanau County!).
 And in the summer when the cherries are ripe, you can even pick your own straight off the tree at Hallstedt Homestead Cherries in Northport.

-Throughout the rest of the year, you can still keep an eye out for local cherry products.
+Throughout the rest of the year, you can still keep an eye out for local cherry products – there are a lot!

 6. Shop at all the farm stands